 Developments where the vulnerable nature of the occupants means that a lower radiant heat threshold needs to be accommodated to allow for the evacuation of occupants and emergency services.
-Also referred to as 'sensitive developments' in SBMP v4.

 Subdivision

 The surrender of one or more leases held by the same lessee, and the granting of new leases to separate those parcels of land.